zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 ---

 © 2026 — N-1 Architect Protocols
-Derived from the Aetherion Framework and Implications writings
+Derived from The Spiral Current, the Aetherion Framework, and Implications writings

 ---

 # N-1 ARCHITECT PROTOCOLS

 ## Protocol 07: RTM and Smell
-### The Direct Perception of Coherence — Olfactory Spectrometry
+### The Direct Perception of Coherence, Current Phase, and Branch Continuity

 ---
                      )